Collage of three D.C. plates.

 Other facts

-A registration year of April 1 through March 31 was used during the life of this base.
+An April 1 through March 31 registration year was used during the life of this base.

-Plates of this base were assigned sequentially from number 500-001 through 999-999, at which time (January and February of 1974) a small number of plates in the 400-000 series were issued until the 1974 base was introduced.
-For the first registration year (April 1968 through March 1969), these plain, undated plates were used with no visible indication of the registration year or validation.
-Reflective stickers listed below were issued to validate 1968 baseplates, and plate collectors are reminded that in most cases the final three digits in the sticker serial number should match the final three digits on the plate, as described at the Validation Stickers page.
+Plates of this base were assigned sequentially from number 500-000 (or possibly 500-001) through 999-999, at which time (probably during February and March of 1974) a small number of plates in the 400-000 series were issued until the 1974 base was introduced.
+For their first registration year, these plain, undated plates were used with no visible indication of the registration year or validation.
+Reflective stickers were issued to validate 1968 baseplates, and with respect to plates distributed in conjunction with the issuance of a new registration (as opposed to a renewal transaction), the final three digits in the sticker serial number should match the final three digits on the plate.
+This concept is described in general at the Validation Stickers page, and specifically relative to the 1968 baseplate below.

 Year